key-guess-rectangle/key-guess-rectangle/README.md

 #88 Key Guessing Strategies for Linear Key-Schedule Algorithms in Rectangle Attacks
 ===
-Experiment of Computing Success Probability with Various Parameters
+Experiment of Computing Success Probability with binomial distribution or Poisson distribution
 ---
 * `success_probability.m`: Source code for computing success probability.